-The Australian Government is providing $5.1 million from 2016 to 2021 to pilot the P‑TECH model as part of its strategy to improve Australia’s Science, Technology, Engineering and Mathematics (STEM) capability.
+The Australian Government is providing $5.1 million from 2016 to 2021 to pilot P‑TECH as part of its strategy to improve Australia’s STEM capability.

-Current P-TECH sites classified as regional include Geelong and Ballarat, Victoria; Townsville, Queensland; Burnie, Tasmania; Wyong and Heatherbrae, New South Wales; and Darwin, Northern Territory.
+Current P-TECH sites classified as regional include Geelong and Ballarat, Victoria; Townsville and Brisbane, Queensland; Burnie, Tasmania; Wyong and Heatherbrae, New South Wales; and Darwin, Northern Territory.